 “I love how Pantone uses the words ‘revive, restore and renew’ when introducing 2017’s Color of the Year.
 Heading into the new year, many of us are ready for a fresh start, and this hue encapsulates our desire for growth and new beginnings.
 Greenery looks especially stunning paired with navy blue, crisp white and black.
 My favorite use of Greenery is in this breakfast nook with black-and-white striped walls.
 Even with the bold walls, the green, tufted cushions are the most eye-catching feature of this space.” — Kayla Kitts, Managing Editor

-"Move over, boring neutrals of the past, (looking at you, khaki!), Greenery is a fresh sage hue is playful, pretty and ready to dominate the design world in 2017.
+"Move over, boring neutrals of the past, (looking at you, khaki!), Greenery is a fresh sage hue that's playful, pretty and ready to dominate the design world in 2017.
 Also, it’s my color-crush of the moment because it complements all of the colors with ease, while still being capable of making a stylish statement on its own.
 Was khaki ever capable of such things?
 I think not." — Maria Conti, Editorial Intern

 "It reminds me of my birthstone, peridot, so I love it.
 I don’t think I would go crazy and paint every wall in this color, but adding accent pieces in the hue would liven up any room." — Farima Alavi, Assistant Editor